grnet/synnefo/docs/quick-install-admin-guide.rst

 pithos+ feedback form.
 Astakos already provides a generic feedback form for all services, so we use this one.

+The ``PITHOS_UPDATE_MD5`` option by default disables the computation of the object checksums.
+This results to improved performance during object uploading.
+However, if compatibility with the OpenStack Object Storage API is important then it should be changed to ``True``.

 Then edit ``/etc/synnefo/20-snf-pithos-webclient-cloudbar.conf``, to connect the pithos+ web UI with the astakos web UI (through the top cloudbar):